karthik/life-hacks/travel.md

 * [Hyperjuice external battery](http://www.hypershop.com/products/hyperjuice-plug-18000mah-usb-battery-pack)
     - Pro: Can charge two devices simultaneously and multiple times.
 Never be stuck at one of the few power outlets at a conference.
     - Con: It's a bit on the heavier side and takes almost overnight to fully recharge.
-- [A USB condom](http://www.amazon.com/PortaPow-Charge-Block-Adaptor-SmartCharge/dp/B00T0DW3F8) - Most charging outlets, especially rental cars/airports can easily download data without any warning.
-Attach one of these to prevent data transfer.
+- [A USB condom](http://www.amazon.com/PortaPow-Charge-Block-Adaptor-SmartCharge/dp/B00T0DW3F8) - Most charging outlets, especially rental cars/airports can easily download data (your contacts and photos for example) without any warning dialog.
+Attach one of these to prevent data transfer while allowing charging.

 ### __Sleep__
 I do my best to minimize jet lag by hacking my sleep (yes I realize this sound a bit douchey).
 The suggestions that follow are probably not appropriate for most people.
 Warning: Your mileage/metabolism will most certainly vary and I recommend speaking to your medical professional first.